Say “AMEN” if you are praying to secure grants for faith-based organizations in the upcoming year!

-- Does the donor’s funding priority align with my project/mission?
+- Will the donor’s funding priority align with my project/mission?

 - Does the donor fund projects in my geographic location?
 (Some donors fund nationally, others at a state level, and others limit giving to very specific counties or cities.)

-- Does the donor fund projects that serve my organization’s target population?
+- Has the donor funded projects that serve my organization’s target population?

 - Does my organization meet all the “eligibility requirements” listed in the grant guidelines?

-- Does the funding cycle align with my proposed project timeline?
+- Is the funding cycle aligned with my proposed project timeline?